-The Collaborative will be investigating the possibility of applying for 501(c)3 designation during 2023.
+The Collaborative will be investigating the possibility of applying for 501(c)(3) designation during 2024 in order to expand our ability to apply for grant funding.

-As of September 2022, the Collaborative's ADH program enrollment and daily attendance has increased beyond pre-pandemic numbers and continues to increase to approach our current licensed capacity of 84.
-The Collaborative's LEA (school) programs also showed an increase in enrollment numbers over September 2021 numbers.
+As of September 2023, the Collaborative's ADH program enrollment and daily attendance has increased beyond pre-pandemic numbers and continues to increase to approach our current licensed capacity of 84.
+The Collaborative's LEA (school) programs also showed an increase in enrollment numbers over September 2022 numbers.
+Our SAIL Community Based Day Support Program has also seen an increase in enrollment and attendance nearing pre-pandemic levels.